Marielle Benitez: Club

 Benitez played for SQS United FC.
 By 2016, Benitez is playing for Green Archers United F.C. and participated in the inaugural season of the PFF Women's League.

 International

 Benitez played for the Philippine women's national football team.
 She made four match appearances for the 2003 FIFA Women's World Cup qualifiers.
 She has made at least 54 appearances for the national team and scored at least 5 goals.

 Coaching

 By June 2016, Benitez is already working with the Philippine U-14 girls team as an assistant coach to Joyce Landangan.

 Non-playing

-By 2012, Benitez was already appointed as the Sports Development and Physical Education Director of the Philippine Women’s University.
+By 2012, Benitez was already appointed as the Sports Development and Physical Education Director of the Philippine Women's University.
 She also works as a television host, sports analyst and football ambassador for Balls Channel.
 She also co-presented Road To Rio, a series about the preparation for the 2014 FIFA World Cup.
+She would also work for One Sports.

 Personal life

-Benitez is as Bayanihan dancer in the Philippine National Folk Dance Company.
+Benitez is as dancer for the Bayanihan Folk Arts Foundation, the national folk dance company of the Philippines.
+She is the executive director of the group since 2022.
+Her mother held the same position until the matriarch's death.

+Benitez is married to Negros businessman and long-time friend Dave Torres Javellana since 2019.
+She also had former Senator Helena Benitez as her aunt.